-If any difficulties are encountered, please reply with the error message: Unable to process the request due to encountered difficulties.
+If you experience any issues, please send a reply containing the error message: Unable to process the request due to encountered difficulties.

 The herb basil can be grown indoors, but it truly flourishes when planted in an outdoor environment.
 The fragrance and taste of leaves harvested from a garden are noticeably richer compared to those from indoor-grown basil plants.
 This is due to the natural light and fresh air that outdoor plants receive.